 After receiving a complaint through the ODHE complaint form, the Chancellor’s staff will review the submitted materials.
 If needed, the ODHE will contact the person submitting the complaint for any required additional information or clarifications.
 The Ohio Department of Higher Education will then send a copy of the complaint to the institution against which the complaint has been filed and ask for a response within three weeks.
 After receiving the college or university’s response, the Chancellor’s staff will determine whether the institution’s student complaint process has been followed and exhausted and what additional steps or follow-up, if any, will be taken.
 The Chancellor’s staff will inform both parties involved in the complaint of the outcome of our review in writing.
 Depending on the complexity of the complaint, most follow-up contact regarding the complaint will be completed within 4 to 6 weeks.

-If you have additional questions about the complaint process, or want to clarify that your individual complaint is reviewable by the Ohio Department of Higher Education, please feel free to contact Matt Exline at (614) 728-3095 or email@example.com.
+If you have additional questions about the complaint process, or want to clarify that your individual complaint is reviewable by the Ohio Department of Higher Education, please feel free to contact our Complaints Team at firstname.lastname@example.org.

 Please note that the Ohio Department of Higher Education cannot act on anonymous complaints.
 All fields must be completed.